amseps/amseps-imageboard/README.md

         Notes on anything
           Notes only have one vote option , red circle Little threads functions
-        Like cool clicks on fings idk lolle
+        Like cool clicks on fings idk loll
+      When replied
+        Able to peek at what the thread they are replying to is
+          Meaning: on hover show the post, AND show a small note afterwards of what the post says
+            IE: ">>>134590 [OP here does anyone else think that....]"
+      Add styling to headerbar
+        Like on hover AMSEPS change color
       Admin controls
         Delete Threads
         Edit threads